caelanq04/programming-1/notes/lab1.md

 - They have the same diameter
 - The have different color, XPOSITION & YPOSITION values
 - Circle has diameter option, Square has size

+## Q2.1

+- 5
+- 1
+- They were created when the draw method was called on the picture class

+## Q2.2

+- .changeColor();
+- .setBlackAndWhite();
+- The method '.setBlackAndWhite();' calls the '.changeColor();' method on each shape in the picture

+## Q2.3

+- The picture is created in colour then after a while changes to black and white
+- Yes